Work in prison

 The head of the prison may terminate the prison employment contract on grounds relating to the needs of the service, namely:

-In this case, the head of the prison shall summon the prisoner to a pre-interview before any decision is made.
+In this case, the head of the penitentiary institution must summon the prisoner to a pre-interview before any decision is made.

 The convocation shall indicate the purpose, date and time of the interview.
-It must be sent to the person in custody by mail.
+It must be sent to the person in custody by post.

 The preliminary interview must take place at the earliest 2 working days after the notification of the summons.